Do I Need Comprehensive & Collision Insurance on an Old Car?

 For those of us in the former category, proud to go the speed limit in the highway’s slow lane to get a few more years out of that rambunctious but reliable vehicle, there comes a time in your car’s life when dropping comprehensive and collision coverage just makes sense.

 Sure, dropping comprehensive and collision coverage means your vehicle won’t be insured if you’re at fault for an auto accident, but it also means you could be saving up to 50% on your auto insurance for older cars.
-So let’s take a look at a few different scenarios when dropping auto insurance for older cars makes sense.
+So let’s take a look at a few different scenarios when dropping auto insurance on old cars makes sense.

 Do I Need Comprehensive Insurance on an Old Car?